Lemon Blueberry Sourdough Scones

 Lemon Blueberry Sourdough Scone Glaze

-• 130 grams powdered sugar
+• 130 grams powdered sugar, about 1 cup

-• 30 grams heavy cream
+• 30 grams heavy cream, about 2 Tablespoons

-• juice from 1 lemon about 20 grams
+• juice from 1 lemon, about 20 grams

 • zest from 1 lemon